Seeking the Elusive Top Selling Handmade Crafts

 Now certainly, you can get clues from popular handmade items in demand, depending on where and when you look.
 Just remember that top selling handmade crafts that sell at craft shows in one area of the country may flop elsewhere.
 Many crafts business owners have found some of their handmade items sell better in the Fall but not do well in the Spring or at other times of the year.

 According to one craft industry survey (now out of date) from a few years back, artisans working in glass, metal and mixed media brought in the top sales.
 Wood, clay and textiles followed.
 But there’s never been a survey that took all crafts in all markets into account.

 One place you can actually learn about top selling handmade crafts on Etsy is at Craftcount.com.
 This site lists the top Etsy stores by category.
 You can then go in and look at items these sellers have done well with.
 Of course, there’s more to these Etsy sellers’ success than sales numbers.
 They’ve typically done a great job marketing, promoting, and following up with customers.

 If you want to know the top selling handmade crafts at craft shows, check out crafts business magazines like Handmade Business or Sunshine Artist.
-They sometimes review shows and report on the best selling crafts.
+They review shows and report on the best selling crafts and popular handmade items.
 Any report is only going to tell you what sold at a particular show, in a given city, at a certain time of year.

 The challenge with chasing after the best selling crafts is that the handmade business market is constantly changing.
 By the time you’ve found popular crafts that sell, the trend may be on its way out and you don’t want to get stuck with inventory of something that’s no longer “in”.
 You also want to be careful not to copy someone else’s work (copyright infringement).